nitikagupta1403/WeaveAI/papers/CLO-SKET/CLO_SKET_Final_Methods.md

 Because the observed value appears algebraically with a negative sign in \(\Delta R_2\), its correlation with observed \(R_2\) is mathematically coupled.
 This correlation was reported only as a calibration diagnostic and received no inferential p-value.

-## 3.14 Evidence and claim boundary
+## 3.14 Scope of inference

+The analysis supports an explicit 14-dimensional geometric representation, reconstruction evaluation on unseen recovered garment identities, cluster-aware uncertainty estimates, and garment-level association analyses.
+Reconstruction from \((r,|F_2|)\) is a shared-source consistency diagnostic because the predictors and targets arise from the same conditional angular field.

-The analysis supports exact computational-provenance claims for the 14-dimensional representation, leakage-controlled reconstruction transfer to unseen recovered garment identities, descriptive peak-shell reconstruction behavior, and conditional garment-level associations.
-It does not establish mutual independence of the 230 identities, causality, semantic garment-part recognition, human-like understanding, a physical radial law, a prospective reliability classifier, von Mises fitting, or reconstruction of the complete angular density.
+Inference remains conditional on the recovered garment identities constituting appropriate independent sampling units.
+The analysis does not establish causality, semantic garment-part recognition, a physical radial law, prospective reliability classification, likelihood-based circular modeling, or reconstruction of the complete angular density.